 CS 4510.
 Senior Honors Thesis (3).
 F; S. GEN ED: Capstone Experience

 Independent study and research.
 Thesis must be directed by a member of the Department of Computer Science and presented both orally and in writing to the department.
 Enrollment by permission of the departmental honors committee.
+Students are required to take two semesters of CS 4510 totaling at least 3 credits with 1 and at least 2 credit hours in two consecutive semesters respectively.
+Thesis must be directed by a faculty member of the Department of Computer Science.
+A prospectus of the thesis must be submitted at the end of the first semester, and the thesis must be presented both orally and in writing to the department at the end of the second semester.
 Course grade determined by the thesis advisor and the departmental honors committee.
 Prerequisite: Completion of 6 hours of departmental honors courses at the 2000 level or higher with a grade of "B" or better in each.